 Oxybutynin (Absorbed through the skin)

-When This Medicine Should Not Be Used:You should not use this medicine if you have had an allergic reaction to oxybutynin, if you have uncontrolled narrow-angle glaucoma, or if you are unable to urinate or cannot empty your bladder.
-You should not use this medicine if you have gastric retention (food digests too slowly after a meal).
+When This Medicine Should Not Be Used:Do not use this medicine if you have had an allergic reaction to oxybutynin, or if you have narrow-angle glaucoma that is not under control.
+Do not use this medicine if you are not able to urinate or cannot empty your bladder.
+Do not use this medicine if you have gastric retention (slow digestion).

 How to Use This Medicine: